Tyler Gonzalez: Maiden season in Touring cars and MX-5 Cup return (2020–2022)

 Staying in TC America for 2020, Gonzalez remained in the TCA class but switched to Copeland Motorsports for his first full-season in the series.
 Having taken an early championship lead by winning four times in the first three rounds, but after scoring only three podiums in the last three rounds, Gonzalez ended the year third in points as Kevin Boehm won the title.
 At the end of the year, Gonzalez made his debut in the TCR class of the Michelin Pilot Challenge alongside Tyler Maxson with Copeland Motorsports.
 Racing at both Road Atlanta and Sebring, the duo scored their maiden series podium in the latter by finishing second.

-Returning to Michelin Pilot Challenge and Copeland Motorsports for 2021, he and Maxson scored the pole at Lime Rock Park alongside a pair of podium finishes at the former and at Road Atlanta en route to a 10th-place championship finish.
+Returning to Michelin Pilot Challenge and Copeland Motorsports for 2021, Gonzalez and Maxson scored the pole at Lime Rock Park alongside a pair of podium finishes at the former and at Road Atlanta en route to a tenth-place championship finish.

 Gonzalez returned to the series the following year, switching to Van der Steur Racing for his sophomore season, with whom he scored a lone podium at Laguna Seca on his way to ninth in points in the Hyundai Veloster TCR's final full season in TCR competition.
 Alongside his sophomore season in Michelin Pilot Challenge, Gonzalez also returned to the Mazda MX-5 Cup, where he competed with Copeland Motorsports.
 Running in all but one round, Gonzalez won at Daytona, Watkins Glen, Virginia International Raceway and Road Atlanta to end the season 11th in points.